syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ![Pointers - Circular Gauge](Pointers_images/Pointers_img9.png)

-* [`RangeStartOffset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~RangeStartOffset.html) and [`RangeEndOffset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~RangeEndOffset.html) properties with `RangePointerPosition` is custom allows to place the range pointer anywhere inside the guage.
+* [`RangeStartOffset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~RangeStartOffset.html) and [`RangeEndOffset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~RangeEndOffset.html) properties with `RangePointerPosition` is custom allows to place the range pointer anywhere inside the gauge.
 First, set the `RangePointerPosition` to custom, and then set the `RangeStartOffset` and `RangeEndOffset` properties for required position.
 Offset value should be from 0 to 1.

 {% tabs %}